 Author: Juliet, from Live your dream TODAY.

 Denmark’s capital might seem cold and unapproachable at first, but it is a very friendly and interesting city to visit solo!
+I do think it’s one of the best places for solo female travel if you want a laidback, safe trip.

 November is probably the best time to go with all the magical Christmas markets and decorated buildings, but in summer it’s much warmer and sunnier.